 First year residents are encouraged to focus on their clinical acumen.
 Research is allowed with permission from the Residency Director.
-At the beginning of the second and third year, each resident will meet with Dr. Rex to discuss possible projects and faculty mentors and to begin to formulate a research plan.
+At the beginning of the second and third year, each resident will meet with Dr. Rex or Dr. Brantley to discuss possible projects and faculty mentors and to begin to formulate a research plan.
 Residents should keep in mind that certain projects involving clinical interventions (prospective studies) or chart reviews (retrospective) are likely to require additional Institutional Review Board (IRB) approval.
 Residents need to work with their faculty mentor to make sure that all appropriate approvals are obtained prior to beginning formal work on the project.
 Residents are encouraged to openly seek assistance when necessary.

 Association for Research in Vision and Ophthalmology (ARVO)

 Residents who have made substantial progress in completing a research project are encouraged to present their results at the annual meeting of the Association for Research in Vision and Ophthalmology (ARVO: http://www.arvo.org).
 Residents whose research is accepted for presentation at ARVO will be provided time and support to attend the meeting.